Certificate in Energy Studies

 Learn how energy technology, business, and geopolitics are interlinked on a regional and global scale.

 This multidisciplinary program provides students with the basic elements of engineering, business, technology, and the political and security aspects of energy, including renewables and natural gas.
-The curriculum and instruction includes courses from GU-Q and two partner universities: Carnegie Mellon University in Qatar (CMU-Q), and Texas A&M University at Qatar (TAMU-Q).
+The curriculum and instruction includes courses from GU-Q, Carnegie Mellon University in Qatar, and Texas A&M University at Qatar/HBKU.

 The development and efficient use of energy resources is critical for economies and societies worldwide.
 As the energy and natural resources sectors evolve, it is important to understand how technology, business, and geopolitics are interlinked on a regional and global scale.